Doridian/OpenBambuAPI/cloud-x509-auth.md

 ### Obtaining the cert+key for testing

 If you have your own slicer install bound to your own printer, the per-printer cert+key can be recovered without modifying the slicer or its plugin: after the slicer has connected to the printer at least once, the leaf cert and private key live in the network plugin process's heap in PEM form, and can be recovered by scanning anonymous-memory regions of `/proc/<pid>/mem` for `-----BEGIN CERTIFICATE-----` and `-----BEGIN PRIVATE KEY-----` markers (ptrace is sufficient; no plugin patching required).
-This is the user-facing extraction route I'm aware of; there may be cleaner ones.
+This is the currently known user-facing extraction method.
+If others are found, PRs welcome!

 ## Additional MQTT Commands Observed